Many households and businesses have been severely impacted by COVID-19, there are a number of resources available to offer assistance.

 Financial advice for individuals and households is available on this website, including information on applying for KiwiSave hardship and on investments - sorted

-The Hawke's Bay Emergency Management welfare support team will continue to operate through Alert Level 3.
-If you have immediate welfare needs such as food parcels, you can contact their call centre on 0800 422 923 between 7am - 7pm or visit their website - Hawke's Bay Emergence Management
+The Hawke's Bay Emergency Management welfare support team continue to operate.
+If you need urgent welfare support due to COVID-19, call 0800 422 923 from 9am to 5pm, Monday to Friday or visit their website - Hawke's Bay Emergence Management

 If you are struggling with residential rent or mortgage payments, or Council rates, the government support may be able to assist - Government support for homeowners